Experimental film in the Netherlands: 1960s

-The 1980s
+1980s

 This decade is known as the golden age of video art.
 The latter's breakthrough in the Netherlands was the ‘Sonsbeek buiten de perken’ festival in Arnhem in 1972.
 From 1985 to 1995, the AVÉ festival was organised in Arnhem, which later morphed into the Hard Kijken festival.
 The World Wide Videofestival took place for the first time in 1982.
 Two years later the exhibition The Illuminous Light was organised at the Stedelijk Museum in Amsterdam.
 And the Impakt Festival was founded in 1988.

 In their work, conceptual artists such as Dibbets, Van Elk, Boezem, Struycken and the Columbian Raoul Marroquin who resided in the Netherlands, experimented with video.
 Other important filmmakers from the 1980s were Frank Scheffer, Noud Heerkens, Gerard Holthuis, Ruud Monster, Frederieke Jochems and Andras Hamelberg, Pieter Moleveld and Barbara Meter, who started working again after a 10-year break.
 The Kunstkanaal – a weekly video art show on cable TV in Amsterdam, Rotterdam and The Hague, was founded in 1987.

-The 1990s
+1990s

 Screening opportunities arose for a new generation of filmmakers thanks to the founding of Cinema De Balie in 1996, the professionalisation of the Nederlands Instituut voor Mediakunst and the Mind The Gap evenings at De Unie in Rotterdam.
 During the 1990s new initiatives, such as Studio Eén in Arnhem (later De Werkplaats in Rotterdam), the Filmstad foundation in The Hague and Lazy Marie in Utrecht, primarily focused on the production of 8 mm or 16 mm, low-budget films.
 During the 1990s, filmmakers such as Joost Rekveld, Aryan Kaganof, Jeroen Eisinga, Karel Doing, Jop Horst, Francien van Everdingen, Lonnie van Brummelen, Jan Willem van Dam and Martha Colburn garnered attention.
 The decade also saw a resurgence of experimental animation and abstract film.
 Joost Rekveld had the following to say about his light films that are all made without a camera and are all named after prime numbers:

 “To me, maths is not a cult of numbers and abstractions.
 It is very concrete.”